NiCE CXone Mpower Key to 40,000 Seat CCaaS Deal with the UK Government

 But why does this matter to businesses?

-Cloud Sovereignty: A Critical Differentiator in Public-Sector CCaaS Contracts
+Cloud Sovereignty: A Differentiator in Public-Sector CCaaS Contracts

 NiCE and Route 101’s wider mission is to help guide the DWP through its strategic shift from legacy on-premise systems to a secure, UK-sovereign cloud platform.

-That last part is crucial – particularly from an enterprise perspective.
+That last part is crucial, particularly from a business perspective.

 For organizations like the DWP, migrating to the cloud is about more than technology upgrades; it’s about meeting stringent data sovereignty and security requirements mandated by government regulations.